-Turn To A Dedicated Estate Administration Lawyer
+Turn To A Dedicated Lawyer In Roseville For Your Probate, Estate And Trust Administration Needs

 Losing a loved one is painful and confusing.
 We strive to lighten your burden by providing attentive and compassionate legal services.

-Whether or not your loved one had a formal estate plan, Law Office of Matthew D. Scott can assist you with all aspects of winding down their estate.
+Whether or not your loved one had a formal estate plan, MDS Law - Law Office of Matthew D. Scott can assist you with all aspects of winding down their estate.
 We help clients in Roseville and the surrounding area navigate the probate process and administer trusts after losing a loved one.

 Do All Estates Go Through Probate?